-Michael McLarney is the Founder and Editor of the HARDLINES newsletter, the premier source for information on hardware and home improvement retailing in Canada.
+Michael McLarney is the Founder and President of the HARDLINES newsletter, the premier source for information on hardware and home improvement retailing in Canada.
 He is also Managing Director, Canada for the North American Retail Hardware Association.

 In 2011, he received the Industry Achievement Award from the Lumber and Building Materials Dealers Association of Ontario.

 Sigrid is a graduate of the Carleton University School of Journalism.
 Before joining Hardlines, she wrote and edited for the Royal Canadian Mounted Police (RCMP)’s internal magazines.
-She brings with her a wealth of experience in writing, an innate curiosity, a sharp eye for typos, a keen interest in storytelling, and strong research skills.
+She brings with her a wealth of experience in writing, an innate curiosity, a sharp eye for typos, a keen interest in storytelling and strong research skills.

 Michelle started as Office Manager at Hardlines in October 2017, two weeks before the Hardlines Conference, and hit the ground running.
 She quickly proved her ability to think creatively and work efficiently, immediately becoming an invaluable member of the team.
 She’s used her discerning eye and attention to detail to improve Hardlines’ website, streamline internal processes and generally whip the company into shape.

 In January 2020, Michelle was promoted to Marketing & Events Manager.
 We’re delighted to watch Michelle grow into this new position and continue to take on a leadership role within the organization.